 Making wise judgments in an anything-goes world is the Christian's mandate---and it's not easy!
 Lutzer chastises the church for its tolerance of secular values and lifestyles and challenges believers with their responsibility to be a force for what's right.
 Learn how to make godly decisions concerning doctrine, entertainment, miracles, conduct, character, and more.

-To help you teach your kids this essential faith element I have added a new page to Sunday School Lesson Connection website with three free teen Bible lessons covering Discernment, Spotting Counterfeits, and Judging
+To help you teach your kids this essential faith element I have added a page to Teen Bible Lessons website with three free teen Bible lessons covering Discernment, Spotting Counterfeits, and Judging.